Henry Stuart Carter

-Henry Stuart Carter or H. Stuart Carter (September 5, 1910 –September 17, 1985) was a Virginia lawyer, who served part-time for a dozen years representing Bristol, Virginia and Washington County in the Virginia House of Delegates.
+Henry Stuart Carter (September 5, 1910 – September 17, 1985) was a Virginia lawyer, who served part-time for a dozen years representing Bristol and Washington County in the Virginia House of Delegates.
 A member of the Byrd Organization, Carter participated in its Massive Resistance to racial integration.

 Early and family life

-Carter was born in 1910 on a farm in Big Stone Gap to Charles Samuel Carter and his wife Ida Spacht (originally from Pennsylvania).
+Henry Stuart Carter was born on September 5, 1910, on a farm in Big Stone Gap, Virginia, to Ida (née Spacht) and Charles Samuel Carter.
+His mother was originally from Pennsylvania.
 He was raised in Richmond, Wise County, Virginia with his older brother Charles and younger brother Dale.
-He was educated at Emory and Henry College, and then at the University of Virginia School of Law, receiving an LL.B. degree in 1935.
-He never married.
+He attended Fishburne Military School and Bristol High School.
+He was educated at Emory and Henry College and then at the University of Virginia School of Law, receiving an LL.B. degree in 1935.

-He enlisted in the U.S. Army in Roanoke in 1941 and served in World War II.